magicops/JQuery-expression-builder/README.md

 # JQuery-expression-builder

+**I'm planning to create a pure javascript npm package out of this library so all javascript projects can use it.
+Please contact me if you want to contribute and help me on this journey.**

 JQuery plugin offering an interface to create arithmetic expressions

 JQuery Expression Builder is UI component to create a input for arithmetic expressions with functiuons and intellisense.